 Fen is vaccinated, kc vaccinated, de flead, de wormed, spayed and microchipped.
 For more information or to offer Fen a home please use the pre adoption questionnaire below.
 Fen is currently located in Stoke on Trent and can be rehomed nationally subject to a successful homevisit being carried out and all members of the immediate family being willing to travel to meet with her

-If you would like to offer a new home for Fen, please contact the rescue on Rose Marie on 01256 771819 (9am - 9pm) and ask for Rose Marie or send them an email if available.
+If you would like to give Fen a new home, please contact the rescue on Rose Marie on 01256 771819 (9am - 9pm) and ask for Rose Marie or send an email using the form if available.